GouthamVicky/LLM-LongDoc-Summary/README.md

-## Research Paper Summarization
+## Long Document Summarization

 ## Problem Statement

-Develop a customized LLM model that can generate a summary of a given document.
+Develop a customized LLM model that can generate a summary of a given Research document.

 ## Proposed Solution